ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/manifest/_index.md

 To address this, each participating component in the system should:

 1. Authenticate using its own identity, typically a non-human identity (e.g., service, machine, or agent).
-2. Request authorization to perform actions on behalf of the human (target identity).
+2. Request authorization to perform actions on behalf of the human (subject identity).
 3. Establish a delegated authorization context that:
    - Verifies the non-human identity is permitted to represent the human identity,
    - Ensures the resulting authorization context reflects the permissions and constraints of the original human identity.